Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Different flavors of full-counting statistics

-At any rate, the two notions of FCS share the concept of a total measurement time $\tau$.
-While in Sec.~\ref{sec:time-resolved_FCS}, $\tau$ represented the total time interval over which the current measurements should be averaged, here $\tau$ stands for the total time elapsed since the coupling to the detector (and thus the build up of entanglement) started.
-Also here, a related zero-frequency FCS can be defined, by analyzing the asymptotic behaviour for $\tau\rightarrow\infty$.

-Importantly, if supercurrents were absent, there would be no phase-dependence of the transport $m\left(\chi,\phi\right)=m\left(\chi\right)$, such that $m$ and $m_{\text{CE}}$ are equivalent.
+However, the above phase shift $\delta\chi$ plays an important role when it comes to analyzing the topological eigenspectrum of $L$, due to the presence of supercurrents.
+If supercurrents were absent, there would be no phase-dependence of the transport $m\left(\chi,\phi\right)=m\left(\chi\right)$, such that $m$ and $m_{\text{CE}}$ are equivalent.
 However, for supercurrents being present, the two notions of FCS differ, in that the supercurrents are averaged out in $m_{\text{CE}}$.
 One can convince oneself of this fact, simply by means of the Josephson relations given in Eq. (\ref{eq:Josephson_currents}), where $\int_{0}^{2\pi}d\phi I_{S\pm}\sim\epsilon_{\pm}\left(2\pi\right)-\epsilon_{\pm}\left(0\right)$ must be zero, due to the $2\pi$-periodicity of the eigenspectrum $\epsilon_{\pm}$ in $\phi$.
 This cancellation of the supercurrent is a consequence of the detector always being ideally coupled to the interface at which it counts the number of transported Cooper pairs.
 It thus entangles with the coherent transport (and the entanglement continuously increases as the measurement goes on), such that when projectively reading out the detector state, the information about the supercurrent is destroyed.
 Nonetheless, such a continuously entangled detector may serve for an understanding of the topology of the dissipative part of transport.
 Moreover, as we will show below, such a detector will give rise to a novel transport phase, which can be interpreted as a statistical mix between a fractional and a trivial transport.